 When To Plant Tomatoes

-If you wish to raise tomato plants from seed and grow outdoors in the summertime then the seeds need to be sown from the middle to late March so they are ready to be planted outside at the end of May or Beginning of June when the risk of frost has passed.
+If you wish to raise tomato plants from seed and grow outdoors in the summertime then the seeds need to be sown from the middle to late March so they are ready to be planted outside at the end of May or the beginning of June when the risk of frost has passed.

 Types Of Tomato Plants